elektrofon/patchOS/README.md

 ## How to use

+Connect an ethernet cable to the Raspberry PI 4 network port.
 Connect your ES-8 to one of the USB ports of the Raspberry PI 4.
 On your phone open your web browser and navigate to `http://patchos.local`.